0xfe/experiments/minikube/README.md

 # Run shell in new container (first time)
 $ k run temppod --image=radial/busyboxplus:curl -it

-# Same thing, but with debian instead
+# Reattach to temppod
-$ k run temppod --image=debian -it
+$ k attach temppod -it
-temppod# cat /etc/debian_version
-temppod# apt update
-temppod# apt install curl
-temppod# curl main-sevice:3000

 # Run shell in temppod
 $ k exec temppod -it -- /bin/ash